chainer/chainer/docs/source/tutorial/word2vec.rst

 **Word2vec** is the tool for generating the distributed representation of words, which is proposed by Mikolov et al[1].
 When the tool assigns a real-valued vector to each word, the closer the meanings of the words, the greater similarity the vectors will indicate.

-As you know, **distributed representation** is assigning a real-valued vector for each object and representing the object by the vector.
-When representing a word by distributed representation, we call it **distributed representation of words** or **word embeddings**.
-In this tutorial we will use the term word embeddings.
+**Distributed representation** means assigning a real-valued vector for each word and representing the word by the vector.
+When representing a word by distributed representation, we call the **word embeddings**.
+In this tutorial, we aim at explaining how to get the word embeddings from Penn Tree Bank dataset.

 Let's think about what the meaning of word is.
-Since you are a human, you can understand that the words "animal" and "dog" are similar.
-But what information will Word2vec use in order to learn the vectors of meanings?
-The words "animal" and "dog" are similar, but the words "food" and "dog" are not similar.
+Since we are human, we can understand that the words "animal" and "dog" are deeply related eaach other.
+But what information will Word2vec use to learn the vectors for words?
+The words "animal" and "dog" should have similar vectors, but the words "food" and "dog" should be far from each other.
+How to know the features of those words automatically?

 1. Basic Idea
 ==============

 Word2vec learns the similarity of word meanings from simple information.
-It learns from a sequence of words in sentences.
-The idea is that the meaning of the word is determined by the words around it.
-This idea is based on **distributional hypothesis** [2].
-The word to be learned is called the **Center Word**, and the words around it are called
+It learns the representation of words from sentences.
+The core idea is based on the assumption that the meaning of a word is affected by the words around it.
+This idea follows **distributional hypothesis**\ [2].

-**Context Words**.
-Depending on the window size ``C``, the number of Context Words will change.
+The word we focus on to learn its representation is called **center word**, and the words around it are called **context words**.
+The window size :math:`C` determines the number of context words which is considered.

-For example, I will explain with the sentence "**The cute cat jumps over the lazy dog.**".
+Here, let's see the algorithm by using an example sentence: "**The cute cat jumps over the lazy dog.**".

-* All of the following figures consider "cat" as Center Word.
+* All of the following figures consider "cat" as the center word.
-* According to the window size ``C``, you can see that Context Words are changing.
+* According to the window size :math:`C`, you can see that the number of context words is changed.

 .. image:: ../../image/word2vec/center_context_word.png